DFE-Digital/itt-mentoring-beta-prototype/app/content/privacy.md

 ## Getting help and raising a concern

-If you would like to exercise any of your rights, you can email us at [ittmentor.funding@digital.education.gov.uk](mailto:ittmentor.funding@digital.education.gov.uk).
+If you would like to exercise any of your rights, you can email us at [ittmentor.funding@education.gov.uk](mailto:ittmentor.funding@education.gov.uk).

 You can also use our [contact form](https://form.education.gov.uk/) to get in touch with our Data Protection Officer.